15 June – 29 September, 11:00 – 18:00 Tues - Sat

-Radical Visions delves into this critical contribution to British cultural history.
-Featuring original archive material, the exhibition brings together photographs by Daniel Meadows, Nick Hedges, Peter Kennard, Mike Goldwater, Paul Trevor, Jenny Matthews, Ed Barber, Jo Spence, Susan Meiselas and many others, alongside extracts from Four Corners’ films Nighthawks, Bred and Born and A Kind of English, with posters, prints and magazines on display for the first time.
+Featuring photographs by Nick Hedges, Peter Kennard, Mike Goldwater, Paul Trevor, Jenny Matthews, Ed Barber, Jo Spence, Susan Meiselas; Peter Kennard photomontage; extracts from Four Corners’ films Nighthawks, Bred and Born and A Kind of English; with archive material on display for the first time.